-The followers of God, in the Old Testament times, almost needed more faith than those after the birth of Christ, and the New Testament was more available.
-Of course, they had God’s word, but it was more heard of and less read of.
+The followers of God in the Old Testament times almost needed more faith than those after the birth of Christ, and the New Testament was more available.
+Of course, they had God’s word, but it was more heard and less read.
 The technology of papers held together in a binding form did not exist.
 Most books were rolled-up scrolls.
 Before the invention of the printing press, books were written out by hand.
 So, putting together the whole Bible in a binding book form did not happen.
-In Old Testament times and even during early New Testament periods, God’s word was heard at worship services.
+In Old and even early New Testament times, God’s word was heard at worship services.
 Mom and dad would teach their children God’s word.
-So, if a generation of people needed faith, with was those who did not have physical Bibles in their house, as many of us do.
-All four gospels are eye-witness accounts of Jesus’ earthly ministry, and the gospel, according to John, is one of them.
-Gospel of John does not have Christ’s birth in it like Matthew or Luke, but from the beginning of it, it clearly says Jesus is Immanuel, (God with us).
+So, if a generation of people needed faith, it was those who did not have physical Bibles in their houses, as many of us do.
+All four gospels are eyewitness accounts of Jesus’ earthly ministry, and the gospel, according to John, is one of them.
+The Gospel of John does not have Christ’s birth in it like Matthew or Luke, but from the beginning of it, it clearly says Jesus is Immanuel (God with us).

 John 1:1, In the beginning, was the Word, and the Word was with God, and the Word was God.
 2 He was in the beginning with God.~John 1:14 And the Word became flesh, and dwelt among us; and we saw His glory, glory as of the only Son from the Father, full of grace and truth.